bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 Along with the maturation of the codebase over the years, the userbase of the platform has also grown significantly and more insight is needed into how services are performing at a fine-grained level.
-External profilers can certainly be attached in any running environment, but the platform itself needs to offer internal metrics not just to support customers running the product but to enable engineers to improve it and tackle performance issues with solid data and evidence as to what and why something should change.
+External profilers can certainly be attached in any running environment, but the platform itself needs to offer internal metrics not just to support self-hosted customers running the product but to enable engineers to improve it and tackle performance issues with solid data and evidence as to what and why something should change.

 ## Considered Options